Share

 Public transport

-Becoming increasingly expensive.
-For example, individual train journeys will be no less than 5.5 percent more expensive in 2023.
-‘Prices will also rise in 2025, by 8.7 percent, excluding inflation figures.’
+• Becoming increasingly expensive.
+For example, individual train journeys were 5.5% more expensive in 2023.
+‘Prices will also rise in 2025, by 8.7%, excluding inflation figures.’

-Bus transport is also struggling with rising costs and falling passenger numbers.
+• Bus transport is also struggling with rising costs, declining passenger numbers and staff shortages.

-The cost of a bus ticket for city and regional transport has also risen by 7 per cent in the past year, and there have been cuts to services in rural areas.
+• The cost of a bus ticket for city and regional transport has also risen by 7% in the past year, and there have been cuts to services in rural areas.

 Pressure on target group transport

 Rising passenger numbers have consequences for costs, which are increasing.
-For example, the costs of target group transport for municipalities have risen by around 5 per cent per year since 2015.
-‘If this trend continues, special-needs transport will be 75 per cent more expensive in 2030 than in 2015,’ warns VNG.
+For example, the costs of target group transport for municipalities have risen by around 5% per year since 2015.
+‘If this trend continues, special-needs transport will be 75% more expensive in 2030 than in 2015,’ warns VNG.
 “This will put pressure on the accessibility of urban amenities for citizens or will do so in the (near) future.”

 Shared mobility is not an alternative